-The Cumberland LCI Study designates this area in which the proposed development is located as the Cumberland Activity Center Area and envisions it as the 'heart' of Cumberland, continuing to be the most urbanized location with the county.
-Intended to develop as a regional destination, the Activity Center Area includes a 'planned' framework of streets, open space, and Light Rail Transit.
 Specifically, the site of the proposed development was earmarked in the study for cultural and entertainment development, and identified as the area with the greatest potential for densification and change.
-Finally, the Activity Center Concept Plan recommends the proposed development for this site will include professional office uses, entertainment oriented retail, and high density, transit oriented residential units.
-It is proposed in the study that this site will be served by bus and light rail transit, and pedestrian facilities in the future.
+Finally, the Activity Center Concept Plan includes the proposed development that will include professional office uses, entertainment oriented retail, and high density, transit oriented residential units.
+It is proposed in the study at the site will be served by bus and light rail transit, and pedestrian facilities in the future.

 The LCI Study includes several urban design policies for new development, including policies for new development around proposed LRT stations.
-These urban design policies include incorporating higher levels of density around proposed LRT stations and designing development around LRT stations in such a way so that public access to stations is maximized.
-It is strongly recommended that the proposed development incorporate these urban design policies into the site plan.
+It is recommended that the proposed development incorporate these urban design policies into the site plan.